 The Hard Assets Alliance contracts with the world’s largest and most respected non-bank vaulting companies in the world.
-In the United States and Australia, the Hard Assets Alliance works with Brink’s.
+In the United States, the Hard Assets Alliance works with Brink’s.
 Malca-Amit provides secure storage in Singapore.
 And in the UK and Switzerland, storage is provided by ViaMat.

 What makes the Hard Assets Alliance different from other precious metals venues?

 There are several ways the Hard Assets Alliance is different (and better) than other precious metals buying, storing, and selling venues.
 First, the Hard Assets Alliance user interface is intuitive, easy to use, and extremely reliable.

 Second, the Hard Assets Alliance does not offer “paper” accounts like many other platforms.
 You chose the type and amount of metal you want to buy.